Animal Legal Defense Fund: U.S. Animal Protection Laws State Rankings

-Cases & campaigns
+Cases and campaigns

 2018

 In December, the Supreme Court denied the foie gras industry's petition challenging California's ban on the sale of foie gras.
 The Ninth Circuit Court of Appeals' mandate went into immediate effect, banning foie gras in California.
 The Animal Legal Defense Fund filed numerous amicus briefs in the six-plus years of litigation, urging courts to uphold the law.

 In October, the Animal Legal Defense Fund and the National Council of Juvenile and Family Court Judges (NCJFCJ) announced a first-of-its-kind partnership to address judicial response in court cases related to animal cruelty.

 In March 2018, a consumer protection lawsuit was filed by the Animal Legal Defense Fund against Trader Joe's on behalf of an egg purchaser.
 The lawsuit sought to stop Trader Joe's from deceptively and misleadingly labeling its cage-free eggs.
 The consumer argued that Trader Joe's was violating multiple California consumer protection laws by selling cage-free eggs in cartons with representations of hens foraging in pastures, when the eggs were actually from industrial hen houses, where hens do not have access to the outdoors.
 The case reached a settlement in June 2018, in which Trader Joe's agreed to pull the packaging not only in California but nationwide.

 In the spring of 2018, after the Animal Legal Defense Fund announced its intent to sue Deer Haven Mini Zoo in Keymar, Maryland for violations of the federal Endangered Species Act and state cruelty laws, the owners agreed to voluntarily relinquish some of the animals on the property.
 Two endangered lemurs, a bobcat, six arctic foxes, four cavies, and a coatimundi were removed from the unaccredited roadside menagerie and transferred to sanctuaries.